DINA-Web/dina-collections-data-model-use-cases/README.md

 1. Title
 2. Short background/introduction
-3. Prevalence (is the use case common or rare?)
-4. Scope (is the use case relevant to multiple or only to certain disciplines?)
+3. Scope and prevalence (is the use case common or rare? is it relevant to multiple or only certain disciplines?)
-5. Use case description
+4. Use case description
-6. Model treatment (how is the use case handled by different models?)
+5. Model treatment (how is the use case handled by different information models?)
-7. Remarks
+6. Remarks